 The little flocked tree was the one that I had in the back of my vintage Tonka Truck display at Christmas.

-I have an entire collection of Willow Tree Angels that my kids gifted me across many years.
+I have an entire collection of Willow Tree Angels that my kids gifted me over many years.
 I enjoy using them for various displays.